aldebaran/qisdk-sample-chatbot/README.md

 ### Client access token ###
-Once your agent is created, you should make the provided **client access token** you are provided available to the project.
+Once your agent is created, you should make the provided **client access token** available to the Android project.
+This token is needed to connect the application to the agent.

 In the **global gradle.properties** file located in your *~/.gradle* folder, add the following line: